serverpod/serverpod_docs/docs/07-cli.md

 - **[create](get-started)**: Establishes a new Serverpod project.
 When employing this command, designate the project name, ensuring it's in lowercase and devoid of special characters.

-- **[generate](concepts/protocol)**: Converts yaml files into appropriate code for the server and associated clients.
+- **[generate](concepts/protocol)**: Converts YAML files into appropriate code for the server and associated clients.

 - **[language-server](lsp)**: Activates the Serverpod LSP server, which interfaces via JSON-RPC-2.
 This is tailored for compatibility with a client integrated within an IDE.

-- **[migrate](concepts/database/migrations)**: Produces a migration script derived from the variances between the last migration and the prevailing database condition.
+- **[create-migration](concepts/database/migrations)**: Produces a migration derived from the variances between the last migration and the current project state.

+- **[create-repair-migration](concepts/database/migrations)**: Produces a repair migration derived from the variances between the live database schema and the targeted migration.
+If no version is specified, the latest migration is used.

 - **version**: Reveals the active Serverpod CLI version.